scantist/user-docs/docs/en-US/Settings/Organization.md

 <hr style="border:2px solid gray" />

-1. Click on the “Settings” tab located at the navigation bar
+1. Click on the "Settings" tab located at the navigation bar

-2. Go to the “organization” group tab
+2. Go to the "organization" group tab

 3. You can update the name and description of your organization in the corresponding table